FactomProject/FactomDocs/factomDataStructureDetails.md

 ### Entry Hash

 The Entry Hash is a 32 byte identifier unique to a specific Entry.
 It is referenced in the Entry Block body as well as in the Entry Commit.
-In a desire to maintain long term resistance to [first-preimage attacks](http://en.wikipedia.org/wiki/Preimage_attack) in SHA256, so SHA3-256 is included in the process to generate an Entry Hash.
+In a desire to maintain long term resistance to [first-preimage attacks](http://en.wikipedia.org/wiki/Preimage_attack) in SHA256, SHA3-256 is included in the process to generate an Entry Hash.
 For a future attacker to come up with a dishonest piece of data, they would need to take advantage of weaknesses in both SHA256 and SHA3.
 SHA256 is used for merkle roots due to anticipated CPU hardware acceleration.

 To calculate the Entry Hash, first the Entry is serialized and passed into a SHA3-256 function.
 The 32 bytes output from the SHA3 function is appended to the serialized Entry.
 The Entry+appendage are then fed through a SHA256 function, and the output of that is the Entry Hash.